 Estimating the maximum duration of the SAIGA test and scenario

-From neutron study results, the duration of the IGR reactor operating time can be evaluated on the entire SAIGA test sequence, i.e. reach a steady-state before provoking a rapid reduction in the sodium flow to simulate an ULOF that must cause the corium to perforate the transfer tube wall.
+From neutron study results, the duration of the IGR reactor operating time can be evaluated on the entire SAIGA test sequence, i.e. reach a steady-state before provoking a rapid reduction in the sodium flow that must cause the corium to perforate the transfer tube wall.

 Two possible reactor control scenarios (see Fig. 5) were proposed to successfully complete the SAIGA test.
 The first power history (trapezoidal in shape) increases linearly for 2 seconds to reach a plateau of 137.5 MW (1) that lasts 35.8 seconds before the reactor is progressively shut down.